Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 The pure food agents made 4275

-strained desires of the palate, habit- inspections and investigations, and
+inspections and investigations, and

-ually overeat—with some type of al the chemists analyzed over 1400
+the chemists analyzed over 1400

-backfire on nature's part as an in-| samples of foods and agricultural
+samples of foods and

-evitable consequence. | products.
+| products.
 A total of 4416 licenses

-It would therefore pay every per- and permits were issued.
+and permits were issued.

-‘4nate all those that are definitely | her returns for kind treatment.
+her returns for kind treatment.
 And

-peyond the natural laws.
-Some | one’s business in life is, or should
+one's business in life is, or should

-sacrifices will have to be made un- be, to get the most out of nature
+be, to get the most out of nature

-doubtedly; even professional advice | that she is willing to give.
+that she is willing to give.
 Vital,

-may be required. | vibrant life will not be satisfied with
+vibrant life will not be satisfied with

 Banding Cigars in a Tampa Factory.

-(Prepared by National Geographle Society
+(Prepared by National Geographic Society

 Washington, D. C.)—WNU Service.

-HE “barrel” of Florida's pistol
+HIE “barrel” of Florida's pistol

-shape may be bisected by a
+shape may be bi-sected by a

-canal, Plans are under way for
+canal.
+Plans are under way for

 the construction of a 135-mile